Tripsiir/UH-stat-bioinf/MS2-database-search/README.md

 This python script matches experimental tandem MS spectra (in .dta format) against a peptide and decoy database (.fasta).
 Based on the spectrum matches, the identity of the protein is inferred.

-For the full documentation of this tool, please refer to the interactive [Jupyter notebook](docs/Documentation.ipynb), the [HTML](docs/Documentation.html) or the [Markdown version](docs/README.md) in the \docs folder.
+For the full documentation of this tool, please refer to the interactive [Jupyter notebook](docs/Documentation.ipynb), the [HTML](docs/Documentation.html) or the [Markdown version](docs/README.md) in the /docs folder.

 ## Quick overview